 Notes

-- If the ganache is still too soft, you will have to gently reheat the mixture and add more chopped chocolate to it.
+- If the ganache is too soft, make sure it has chilled for long enough.
+If so, and it is still too soft, you will have to gently reheat the mixture and add more chopped chocolate to it.

-- If your ganache is too firm to roll, let it stand at room temperature for a few minutes and try again.
+- If your ganache is too firm to scoop or roll, let it stand at room temperature for a few minutes and try again.

 Nutrition